Alburnoides ohridanus: Distribution and habitat

-Alburnoides ohridanus is endmic to the central Balkans in Albania, Montenegro, North Macedonia and Kosovo.
+Alburnoides ohridanus is endemic to the central Balkans in Albania, Montenegro, North Macedonia and Kosovo.
 It occurs in the Drin as well as lakes Ohrid and Skadar and in the drainages of the Mati, Erzeni and Ishëm rivers in northern Albania.
 The lake populations of this species are most frequently observed in littoral zones to depths of around 7.5 m, this zone may extend a few hundred metres offshore in Lake Ohrid and makes up a large proportion of Lake Skadar.
 Ohrid spirlins are commonly seen in areas where macrophytes are common, and they prefer to spawn over stony areas in late spring and early summer.
-The Ohrid spirlins living in rivers have not been well studied, but probably prefer srtretches of slower-moving water with clean, well-oxygenated water where there are rocky or stony substrates.
+The Ohrid spirlins living in rivers have not been well studied, but probably prefer stretches of slower-moving water with clean, well-oxygenated water where there are rocky or stony substrates.

 Conservation status

-Alburnoides ohridanus is classified as Vulnerable by the International Union for Conservation of Nature because it has a relatively restricted range and is subject to threats from habiat loss, pollution, water abstraction and introduced non nateive fish species.
+Alburnoides ohridanus is classified as Vulnerable by the International Union for Conservation of Nature because it has a relatively restricted range and is subject to threats from habitat loss, pollution, water abstraction and introduced non native fish species.